quesadx/Muffet-Solitario/README.md

 - `scripts/` – Auxiliary Python scripts for automation or utilities (if any).
 - `docs/` – Documentation and extra guides (if present).

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes with clear descriptions.
-4. Push your branch and open a pull request.

-Please ensure your code follows the existing style and includes relevant documentation and tests if applicable.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.